Add This Site:

 Once you're convinced that the border of your insert is securely fastened to the cotton sheet, cut the cotton backing away from underneath with sharp scissors and a sure hand … and you're done.

-But then there are the palazzi, and refurbished antique properties whose owners want to let a bit more light in than they used to have in the olden days.
+Palazzi, of course, are a different story, as are the refurbished antique properties whose owners want to let a bit more light in than they used to have in the olden days.

 Here are a few examples of large window treatments in Tuscany.

-The next example is from an old Tuscan podere, a little farmhouse in the countryside.
+The next example is from an old Tuscan podere, a small farmhouse in the countryside (right).

 The door that leads from the outside directly into the kitchen-cum-lounge-cum-dining-room has large glass panes, but there is not much of a need for window curtain treatments here, because the house is well shielded from the road.
 The little café curtains are just there to soften the look, rather than protect privacy.